Connect with others who understand.

 Personal factors that may change your risk of developing heart disease include age and gender.
 For example, a person’s risk of developing heart disease increases with age.
 Adults aged 65 and older are considered more at risk of developing heart disease due to heart and blood vessel changes.

-Gender also plays a role in heart disease risk.
+Biological sex and gender also play a role in heart disease risk.
 Men are more likely to develop cardiovascular disease seven to 10 years earlier than women, according to a study published in the Netherlands Heart Journal.
 This may be due to the protective effects of estrogen in premenopausal women (women who are still menstruating).
 However, after menopause, women are also at a higher risk of developing heart disease if they do not live a heart-healthy lifestyle.

 Heart disease is not directly passed on in a straightforward pattern, but having a family history of heart disease raises your own risk of developing a heart condition.